sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-security-spp-ux.md

 # Microsoft-Windows-Security-SPP-UX

-The Microsoft-Windows-Security-Licensing-SPP-UX component handles the user experience for Windows® licensing.
+The Microsoft-Windows-Security-Licensing-SPP-UX component handles the user experience for Windows licensing.

 This setting has no effect on Server Core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012.